mpark/wg21/patterns.md

   - `switch` allows the `case` labels to appear anywhere, which hinders pattern matching's aim for __structured__ inspection.
-  - The fall-through semantics of `switch` requires `break`
+  - The fall-through semantics of `switch` generally results in `break` being attached to every case.
   - `switch` is purposely restricted to integrals for __guaranteed__ efficiency.
-    The primary goal of pattern matching is expressivity, while being as efficient as hand-written code.
+    The primary goal of pattern matching in this paper is expressivity, while being at least as efficient as the naively hand-written code.

 ## Statement vs Expression